deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 ```

-Now our Beacon is up and running lets run some nmap scans in the networks and look for some vulnerable AD CS Templates.
+Now our Beacon is up and running lets look for some vulnerable AD CS Templates.

 First check certify is installed